 ix.
 Wear clothes that do not have drawstrings or cords.
 Drawstrings, purses, and necklaces could get caught on equipment and accidentally strangle you.

 x.
 Wear sunscreen when playing outside on sunny days to protect against sunburn.

 a.
 More budget may be allocated to Primary School as children would be learning skills at that age and would need more practice with equipment.
 The ratio of children to equipment should be 1:4 at this age.

 b.
-Upper Primary/HSC & SSC would be using almost same equipment (sport specific).
+Upper Primary/HSC & SSC would be using almost the same equipment (sport-specific).
 These two categories can be clubbed together.

 c.
-To ensure optimum utilization, equipment stores should be close the play field.
+To ensure optimum utilization, equipment stores should be close to the playfield.

 d.
 Use of technology/ APP for imparting knowledge to PE Teachers on the usage of sports equipment may be explored.